seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 You blocks, you stones, you worse than senseless things!
 O you hard hearts, you cruel men of Rome,
 Knew you not Pompey?
 Many a time and oft
-Have you climb’d up to walls and battlements,
+Have you climb'd up to walls and battlements,
 To towers and windows, yea, to chimney-tops,
 Your infants in your arms, and there have sat
 The livelong day, with patient expectation,